Apex Legends Light Ammo Weapons Guide

 Let’s be honest about this: the guns that shoot light ammo are your safest bet in the entire game.
 They don’t require much practice for you to start hitting something when you shoot, the ammo is plentiful and is lying all around, and in terms of time-to-kill they rival their heavy ammo counterparts.
 In this guide, we’ll take a look at all the guns that take light ammo and point out similar weapons from PUBG and Fortnite (Sorry, Blackout fans!)

 An absolutely average pistol.
-Mere 12 damage per shot with a magazine of 10 don’t make much of a competition against any other weapon (except, probably, the Mozambique, which is the Tachanka of Apex Legends).
+Mere 13 damage per shot with a magazine of 10 don’t make much of a competition against any other weapon (except, probably, the Mozambique, which is the Tachanka of Apex Legends).
 The only real use this gun sees is in the very beginning when there is nothing else to shoot with.
 Also, the reload is near-instant which is neat.
+With the beginning of the second season, the P2020 received a treat in form of a Hammerpoint Rounds hop-up, which doubles the gun’s damage against unshielded opponents.
+This hop-up makes the P2020 a decent choice for the later stages of the game.

 - PUBG counterpart – P18c